hungovercoders-blog/datagriff/dataGriff/_posts/2022-10-22-get-by-with-git/2022-10-22-get-by-with-git.md

 git reset --hard c7938ef116b5bca8ebc4b2eae079533fecf41782
 ```

-If you check your directory you should see on the original file and your history will only show the one commit.
+If you check your directory you should see on the original file and your history will only show the one commit. visualize

 ```bash
 git log -v